-A registered Ohio sex offender accused of killing a 14-year-old, served only four years on a previous rape and stabbing charge.
+A registered Ohio sex offender accused of killing and raping a teen girl, served only four years on a previous rape and stabbing charge.
 The community is outraged, as the tragedy could have been prevented had the convicted rapist stayed behind bars.

 — clevelanddotcom (@clevelanddotcom) February 16, 2017

 The young girl was switching buses for school on January 26, when she disappeared in the Cincinnati area.
 When Alianna didn’t arrive at school, her mother phoned the police.
 Her body was found three days later, on January 29, off of Fuller Street.

 On February 2, police arrested Whitaker after a medical examiner found DNA on the victim’s body and at the crime scene that matched the suspect.